April 27

 A Word About Wattage: 1800 Vs. 3500

-Consumer grade induction burners always operate on a 120V outlet.
-Commercial-grade induction burners can use either a 120V outlet or a 240V outlet.
+Consumer grade induction burners always operate on a standard 120V outlet.
+Commercial-grade induction burners can use a 120V outlet or a 240V outlet.

-120V outlets are the standard (used on most small appliances for the consumer market), with the familiar three-pronged (or two-pronged) plug that looks like this:
+120V outlets are the standard (used on most small appliances), with the familiar three-pronged (or two-pronged) plug that looks like this:

 120v-plug